cstanislawski/cstanislawski/README.md

 ## education

-I've graduated with an academic title of Bachelor of Engineering in Automatic Control and Robotics, majoring in robotics 🦾 @ [PUT](https://creef.put.poznan.pl/en).
+Graduated with a degree of Bachelor of Engineering in Automatic Control and Robotics, majoring in robotics 🦾 @ [PUT](https://creef.put.poznan.pl/en) in 2022

 ## contact